dhmmasson/testDrivenDevelopment/Tutorial-»-Git-Client.md

 1- There is no conflict

-Make sure you Pull the master branch before trying to pull your work. resolve every potential conflict locally.
-With this in mind, you will always push a proper version than any new comers could clone and run.
+Make sure you Pull the master branch before trying to push your work.
+Resolve every potential conflicts locally.
+With this in mind, you will always push a clean version that any new comers could clone and run.

 2- Your current task is complete